 Age: 56 & Over Skin: Sensitive, Fair Hair: Brown, Wavy, Medium Eyes: Hazel

 I have to put in a good word for this.
-Yes, I have bought this item more than once, even though I have also spent a lot of time and money trying to chase down a more perfect mineral makeup, without much success.
+Yes, I have bought this item multiple times, even though I have also spent a lot of time and money trying to chase down a more perfect mineral makeup (without much success).
 For awhile I just carried this around to touch up my Alima Pure during the day.
 Then I realized that LM just plain looks better and seems to last longer.

 Real Sand is one of the better color matches I have ever lucked into in any foundation.
-(Although a Bobbi Brown rep told me that the LM foundations are tragically brown-based, which is supposed to give a muddy look all through the color ranges.
+(However, a Bobbi Brown rep assured me that the LM foundations are tragically brown-based, which is alleged to give a muddy look all through the color ranges.
 Just thought I would share that, though I don't think I agree!)

 The coverage is good, and I much prefer the soft matte finish of the pressed powder to the fairly sparkly loose version (which can definitely go gray on me).
 The pressed mineral powder gives a nice glow when it warms to my skin.
 I do have to apply it carefully; it's easy to get too much in one spot and make a mess.
 I get the best results using the Sephora mineral powder brush -- now in a mini version for touch ups.